 - How can we define, theoretically conceptualise, and empirically operationalise time and context as well as their interplay in research for HRM?

 - What factors drive the differences between short term and long term HRM outcomes; and do they vary between contextual settings?

 - What developmental tendencies over time do we see in different contexts for HRM in general and specific aspects such as recruitment and selection, training and development, evaluation, compensation and approaches to the labour market?

 These are suggestions: there will be other options that are relevant to the objectives of this Special Issue.
 Empirical contributions, or conceptual contributions underpinned by empirical evidence, are particularly welcome and the editors are ready to discuss ideas for contributions at all stages.

-Full papers should be submitted between 31 May–31 July 2023.
+Full papers should be submitted between 31 May–30 September 2023.
 It is expected that the Special Issue will be published in 2024–25.
 Please feel free to contact any of the Special Issue’s editors if you want further comment or guidance.